5 Top Tips to REALLY Make an Impression With Your First Dance

 Find a theme or song that means something to you

 Your wedding day, after all, is all about you and your partner, so find something that’s special to you, whether it’s silly or serious.
-Chloe and Carlos who got married in Bristol this year, met while salsa dancing, so performed a salsa routine at their wedding earlier this year.
+Chloe and Carlos who got married in Bristol this year, met while salsa dancing.
+They performed a salsa routine at their wedding earlier this year.
 (Chloe’s sister even gave the guests a little salsa lesson before the band played!).

 Get your nearest and dearest involved

-Reema from Bristol even performed a Beyonce hip hop mash up with backing dancers at her sisters Indian wedding because she ‘wanted to show her guests, many of whom were from a very traditional background, just how powerful women can be!’
+Reema from Bristol even performed a Beyonce hip hop mash up with backing dancers at her sister’s Indian wedding.
+She ‘wanted to show her guests, many of whom were from a very traditional background, just how powerful women can be!’.

 Know your limits

-As much as a big finale lift (a la Patrick Swayze and Jennifer Grey in Dirty Dancing) may seem appealing, if you’re not a professional dancer, maybe give that one a miss during your first dance!
-You’ll have such a huge wave of emotions throughout your wedding day, and by the time you’ve got to the first dance, you’ll have probably enjoyed a glass of bubbly or three, so don’t risk spending your wedding night in A&E by putting in overambitious lifts and tricks.
+As much as a big finale lift (a la Patrick Swayze and Jennifer Grey in Dirty Dancing) may seem appealing, if you’re not a professional dancer, maybe give it a miss!
+By the time you’ve got to the first dance, you’ll have probably enjoyed a glass of bubbly or three, so don’t risk spending your wedding night in A&E by putting in overambitious lifts and tricks.

 Don’t be afraid to get it wrong!